IBM-Cloud/terraform-provider-ibm/website/docs/d/mqcloud_queue_manager_status.html.markdown

 * `queue_manager_id` - (Required, Forces new resource, String) The id of the queue manager to retrieve its full details.
   * Constraints: The maximum length is `32` characters.
 The minimum length is `32` characters.
 The value must match regular expression `/^[0-9a-fA-F]{32}$/`.
-* `service_instance_guid` - (Required, Forces new resource, String) The GUID that uniquely identifies the MQaaS service instance.
+* `service_instance_guid` - (Required, Forces new resource, String) The GUID that uniquely identifies the MQ SaaS service instance.
   * Constraints: The maximum length is `36` characters.
 The minimum length is `36` characters.
 The value must match regular expression `/^[0-9a-fA-F]{8}-[0-9a-fA-F]{4}-[0-9a-fA-F]{4}-[0-9a-fA-F]{4}-[0-9a-fA-F]{12}$/`.

 ## Attribute Reference